 The routing table contains the route information to the networks that the Switch can reach.
+This chapter introduces the routing table.

-45.2 The Routing Table Main Screen
+45.2 Routing Table Main Screen

 Click Management > Routing Table in the navigation panel to display the main screen as shown.
 Click the link next to IPv4 Routing Table to open a screen where you can view the IPv4 routing table information.
 Click the link next to IPv6 Routing Table to open a screen where you can view the IPv6 routing table information.